LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Troubleshoot_Mailflow_Rules.md

     **IMPORTANT:** It could take the full 5 minute time-frame for the lab setup process to complete.

-    **Note:** In this lab exercise, you will partner with another student to exchange emails with.
-If you do not have a partner, you can exchange emails from a personal Microsoft Outlook email account (@outlook.com, @Hotmail.com, @live.com, etc) with your tenant admin account, **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the unique tenant prefix provided by your lab hosting provider)
+    **Note:** In this lab exercise, you'll partner with another student to exchange emails with.
+If you do not have a partner, you can exchange emails from a personal Microsoft Outlook email account (@outlook.com, @Hotmail.com, @live.com, etc.) with your tenant admin account, **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the unique tenant prefix provided by your lab hosting provider)

 ## Instructions

 ### Task 1 - Review a Non-Delivery Report Message

-In this task, you will use the default global admin to sign in to the Outlook for the web and review the Non-Delivery Report (NDR) identified by your administrator colleague.
-This task is a crucial first step in identifying any mail flow related issues as NDR's typically have verbose error messages and can influence your initial troubleshooting approach.
+In this task, you'll use the default global admin to sign in to the Outlook for the web and review the Non-Delivery Report (NDR) identified by your administrator colleague.
+This task is a crucial first step in identifying any mail flow related issues as NDRs typically have verbose error messages and can influence your initial troubleshooting approach.

-1. You should still be logged into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**; however, if the Windows log-in page appears, then log in now.
+1. You should still be logged into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**; however, if the Windows log-in page appears, then sign-in now.

-2. You will now access **Outlook for the Web** from LON-CL1.
+2. You'll now access **Outlook for the Web** from LON-CL1.
 Select the **Microsoft Edge** icon from your taskbar and enter the following URL in the address bar: **<https://outlook.office.com/mail/>**.

 3. On the **Sign in** page, enter **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider), and then enter the tenant email password provided by your lab hosting provider on the **Enter password** page.
 Select **Sign in**.

 4. On the **Stay signed in?** window, select the **Don’t show this again** check box and then select **Yes**.

-5. You are now signed into MOD Administrators mailbox.
-You will begin by sending an email to a random user with the domain name **Contoso.com**.
+5. you're now signed into MOD Administrators mailbox.
+You'll begin by sending an email to a random user with the domain name **Contoso.com**.
 In the upper left-hand corner, select **New mail**.

 6. In the message pane that appears on the right-side of the screen, enter the following information: